-The purpose of the Audit Committee (“Committee”) of the Board of Directors (“Board”) of Hanger, Inc. (the “Company”) is to assist the Board in carrying out its oversight responsibilities with respect to the Company’s (i) integrity of the financial statements and financial information provided to shareholders, (ii) compliance with legal and regulatory requirements, (iii) internal and external audit processes including the qualification and independence of the independent registered public accounting firm (the “Accounting Firm”), and (iv) internal financial and accounting controls.
+The purpose of the Audit Committee (“Committee”) of the Board of Directors (“Board”) of Hanger, Inc. (the “Company”) is to (A) assist the Board in oversight of (i) the integrity of the Company’s financial statements, (ii) the Company’s compliance with legal and regulatory requirements, (iii) the qualifications and independence of the independent registered public accounting firm (the “Independent Auditor”), and

 The Committee will consist of not less than three members of the Board.
 Each member of the Committee will meet the requirements of the applicable rules of the New York Stock Exchange and the Securities and Exchange Commission and, accordingly, (i) will have no relationship to the Company that may interfere with the exercise of his or her independence from management and the Company nor receive consulting or other fees from the Company (other than Board or Committee fees), and (ii) will be financially literate, or be able to become financially literate within a reasonable period of time after appointment to the Committee.
 At least one member of the Committee shall be deemed to be an “audit committee financial expert” within the meaning of Securities and Exchange Commission rules and at least one member of the Committee must have accounting or related financial management expertise.
 The member of the Committee deemed to be an “audit committee financial expert” and the member having accounting or related financial management expertise may be the same member.
 No member will serve as a member of the audit committee of more than two other public company boards of directors.

 The Committee shall meet at least four times per year or more frequently as circumstances require.
 The Committee may form and delegate authority to subcommittees when appropriate.

 The Committee’s oversight responsibilities will include the following: